CaseLinguist/caselinguist.com/_posts/2019-03-06-searches-in-the-spanish-speaking-community.md

 ### Keywords and Spanish-speaking searchers

 By performing SEO optimization in Spanish, you can also help prospective clients avoid misleading pitfalls.
-For example, many Spanish-speaking clients, who are seeking a lawyer, search for the false cognate *notario* and end up enlisting the services of a "notary".
+For example, many Spanish-speaking clients, who are seeking a lawyer, search for the false cognate *notario* and end up enlisting the services of a "notary."

 _Google Trends Visualization for Spanish words (Illinois)_ show searches for "abogados" and another term which historically, outside of search, has led to [the use of "unauthorized consultants."](https://aila.org/advo-media/tools/psas/psa-on-cir-and-notarios-04-29-13) For example, if we were to assume a non-standard browser locale adjustment to ”es-US”, [notario](https://aila.org/practice/consumer-protection/stop-notario-fraud), is not a lawyer.
 This adjustment may become overlooked to the detriment of the end user.